tarantool/ansible-cartridge/doc/steps.md

 - `expelled` - indicates if instance must be expelled from topology;
 - `stateboard` - indicates that the instance is a stateboard;
 - `replicaset_alias` - replicaset alias, will be displayed in Web UI;
+- `cartridge_force_leader_control_instance` - indicates that only a leader can be selected as a control instance.

 Output variables: